MyPiece

 What is December's birthstone?▾

-December's birthstones are turquoise and tanzanite.
+December's birthstones are turquoise, tanzanite and blue zircon.
 Turquoise is December's traditional stone; zircon joined the modern list in 1952 and tanzanite in 2002.
+Jewelers of America presents the modern December option as blue zircon.

 What colour is December's birthstone?▾